Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 This traditional beer hall is a great place for late pub eats and even later beers.
 With a restaurant downstairs and a pub on the second-floor balcony, the whole place hums well into the night.
 Traditional Czech food is available on an extensive menu, but most come for the renowned beer, which can be a meal in itself.

-The official currency is the Czech Crown, locally known as the Koruna (CZK), which is divided into 100 haler.
-Most credit cards, including American Express, Diners Club, Visa and MasterCard are accepted, but it is best to have cash handy when travelling outside of Prague and the main tourist centres.
+The official currency is the Czech Crown, locally known as the Koruna (CZK), which is divided into 100 Haler.
+Credit cards and debit cards are accepted in most hotels and restaurants and ATMs are widely available.
 Foreign currency can be exchanged at banks, bureaux de change and some hotels; commission is highest in hotels.
 Banks are closed on weekends.
-ATMs (known as 'bankomats') are now common in Prague and are probably the best way to obtain local currency at a good rate.
-The Czech Republic is still cheap compared to the rest of Europe, though the gap is closing.

 Czech is the official language but English and German are also widely spoken.